enmasseio/hypertimer/README.md

 ## Roadmap

-- Implement support for discrete time (discrete, deterministic events).
 - Implement a scalable solution to synchronize hypertimers running in different processes.
+- Use high precision timers and time functions.

 ## Build